imtheva/CottonSim/README.md

 │   │   ├── ur5control/    # testing ur5 control packages for picking and control
 │   │   └── ur5-joint-position-control/      # UR5 models joint position control packages
-├── datasets/                 # Detection and Segmentation datasets ├── Videos/                  # Sample navigation videos mentioned in the manuscript ├── Images/                  # Example images of the environment └── README.md
+├── datasets/                 # Detection and Segmentation datasets ├── Images/                  # Example images of the environment ├── Trained_weights/         # Trained weights for the cotton boll detection and the scene segmentation ├── Videos/                  # Sample navigation videos mentioned in the manuscript └── README.md

 ```